ALU & Flags

 Flags And Shift Register Control Contention

 Writing the bus content to the flags register requires Zs = Z1 = Z0 = 1.
-This essentially sets the shift register to also get the bus content.
-In other words; every time the bus content is being written to the flags register, it is also getting written in the shift register.
+That configuration sets the shift register to also receive the bus content.
+In other words, every time the CPU writes bus content to the flags register, it also writes to the shift register.
 Besides the soft reset instruction, I do not have any instruction that uses both FLG_MIRROR_BUS and a shift operation right now.

 CLC